gijskant/ltsmin-scp-graphite2014/README.md

 Case studies
 --
-Models and scripts will be available soon:
+Models and scripts to run the case studies are in the subdirectories:
-* GARP in subdirectory `garp`
 * RERS in subdirectory `rers`
 * Connect Four in subdirectory `connectfour`